 Dershowitz says 'shame on Mueller,' calls Russia probe findings bad news for CNN

-Alan M. Dershowitz, the attorney and Harvard Law professor emeritus, slammed Robert Mueller on Sunday, saying the special counsel engaged in a “cop-out” by stating that his report neither exonerated President Trump nor concluded he'd committed a crime related to obstruction of justice.
+Alan M. Dershowitz, the attorney and Harvard Law professor emeritus, slammed Robert Mueller on Sunday, saying the special counsel engaged in a “cop out” by stating that his report neither exonerated President Trump nor concluded he'd committed a crime related to obstruction of justice.

 Dershowitz said Mueller seemed to try having it both ways.
 “It sounds like a law-school exam,” he said, adding that the report sounded wishy-washy.
 “Shame on Mueller.”